khw413n9/neo-img/README.md

 - Images will automatically preview when opening supported files
 - Use `:NeoImg DisplayImage` to manually display the current file
 - you can also call `require("neo-img.utils").display_image(filepath, win)` to display the image in the given window
+- you can also call `:checkhealth neo-img` to see if there is any issues

 ## Configuration ⚙️
 > document files require